MicrosoftDocs/fabric-docs/docs/governance/domains.md

      * This action excludes “My workspaces”.
     * This action affects existing workspaces only.
 It won’t affect workspaces that are assigned to the specified capacities after the action has been performed.

-To unassign a workspace in the Workspaces in this domain section, hover over the workspace entry and select the unassign icon that appears.
+To unassign a workspace in a domain , hover over the workspace entry on the domain's page, select **More options (...)** and choose the *unassign* icon that appears.

 To unassign several workspaces at a time, select the checkboxes next to the workspace names and then select the **Unassign** button above the table.

 ## Configure domain settings

+To open the domain's setting page, open the domain and choose **Domain settings**.
+Alternatively, on the domain page, hover over the domain whose settings you want to configure, select **More options (...) **, and choose **Settings**.

-Sub domains configuration contains name and description only at this stage, Fabric admins and domain admins can create, edit and delete sub domains
+Subdomains currently have general settings only.
+Fabric admins and domain admins can create, edit and delete sub domains

 ### General settings

 Fabric admins can edit the name and description fields.
 Domain admins can edit the description field only.

-1. Expand the Name and description section and make your desired changes.
+1. On the Domain settings page, select **General settngs** and then make your desired changes.

     :::image type="content" source="./media/domains/domain-edit-details.png" alt-text="Screenshot showing the domains name and description fields.":::